sthomen/pymdcms/README.md

 convenience) and hook it up to your webserver like any other FastCGI application.

+You will also need to create a configuration file named `cms.conf` in the program root directory, an example is provided in `./examples/`.

 Documents served are by default located in `./pages/` and the url to them is simply the filename.